My art critique☾✦♫

 I want to grow as a person and broad my horizons as an artist, that's why here I will share my thoughts about

-to movies, animated.
 If you Wanderers want to share your propositions I will happily check them out, but first

 I need to learn how to code something like a comment section(?).
 THERE WILL BE SPOILERS!!